|

 frequently on my trips between Cape Vincent and Watertown.
 The structure is in

 poor condition but the entire building is still standing."
+Ben G. writes: "I can recall when the

 old general store in Limerick opened back in the early '60's.
 It